clebert/aws-simple/README.md

 created with CloudFormation have the app name combined with the stack name as a prefix for their ID such as `myapp-mystack-resource-s3-bucket`._

-### Create An AWS CLI Profile
+### Optional: Create An AWS Profile

-Install the `aws` CLI, e.g. with:
+You can install the `aws` CLI, e.g. with:

 ```
 brew install awscli
 ```

-Then set up the AWS CLI profile using the access key from the AWS IAM user you just created:
+You can then set up the AWS profile using the credentials from the AWS IAM user you just created:

 ```
 aws configure